rkalendar/TotalRepeats/README.md

 ```

 ## readmask
-Specifying a masking file to the software, which will then be used for clustering repeats, annotation and visualisation.
+Specifying a masking file/Folder to the software, which will then be used for clustering repeats, annotation and visualisation.
 The file may contain a single FASTA entry or multiple entries.
 ```
 java -jar -Xms16g -Xmx32g C:\TotalRepeats\dist\TotalRepeats.jar E:\Genomes\NC_134482.1.fasta -readmask